Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Experiment

-\paragraph{Detection Results.} Table~\ref{tab_det} reports the quantitative results of several representative detection frameworks on the proposed GovLA-10K dataset.
+Table~\ref{tab_det} reports the quantitative results of several representative detection frameworks on the proposed GovLA-10K dataset.
 Instead of focusing on architectural modifications, we deliberately select a set of widely adopted and competitive detectors, including two-stage, one-stage, and transformer-based methods, to provide a comprehensive and objective evaluation.
 As shown in the table, most existing detectors achieve reasonably strong performance, indicating that current detection methods are already sufficient for handling low-altitude urban scenarios.
 This observation is consistent with our initial motivation that the bottleneck of low-altitude understanding does not mainly lie in pure object detection.
-Notably, MMGrounding-DINO achieves the best results across all metrics.
+Notably, MMGroundingDINO achieves the best results across all metrics.
 We attribute this advantage to its ability to incorporate textual prompts as inputs, which enables more selective and goal-driven localization.
 This property is highly aligned with the intrinsic characteristics of GovLA-10K, where interest objects are often defined by management-oriented semantics rather than purely visual categories.

-\paragraph{Captioning Results.} Table~\ref{tab_cap} presents the quantitative captioning metrics of existing mainstream VLMs and our proposed GovLA-Reasoner on GovLA-10K dataset.
-Because MMGrounding–DINO in Table \ref{tab_det} achieves the best detection performance, we thus deploy it to support the caption reasoning, which can ensuring a fair and consistent comparison.
-A clear observation is that model scale is not consistently correlated with performance.
+Table~\ref{tab_cap} presents the quantitative captioning metrics of existing mainstream strategies and our proposed GovLA-Reasoner on GovLA-10K dataset.
+Because MMGroundingDINO in Table \ref{tab_det} achieves the best detection performance, we thus deploy it to support the caption reasoning, which can provide a stable grounding foundation for the subsequent captioning reasoning.
+A clear observation is that the VLM scale is not consistently correlated with performance.
 Several larger models (e.g., 8B variants of LLaVA-OneVision-1.5 and Qwen3-VL) do not outperform, and in some cases underperform, their smaller counterparts.
-This phenomenon reflects an inherent limitation of the existing loosely coupled paradigm, where visual grounding and language generation are connected only through handcrafted intermediate prompts.
-This process inevitably discards fine-grained spatial structure and cross-object relations, and further amplifies upstream localization noise during secondary encoding, leading to unstable utilization of visual evidence and inconsistent caption quality.
+This is because the existing loosely coupled paradigm inevitably discards fine-grained spatial structure and amplifies upstream localization noise during secondary encoding.
+In contrast, introducing feature adapters brings clear improvements.
+For instance, combining MMGroundingDINO with Qwen3-4B through Q-Former significantly outperforms explicit prompt-based pipelines, indicating that implicit feature-level coordination between grounding representations and LLM is beneficial.